cps-vip/cps-cosimulation-env/README.md

 `error: could not set permissions on '/nix/var/nix/profiles/per-user' to 755: Operation not permitted`

 Nix might have been installed with incorrect flags.
 One cause of this is following the Mac/Linux Nix installation when on WSL2, where the `--daemon` flag is causing the error.
 Double check the installation command on Nix's official website here: `https://nixos.org/download`.

+# ROS-HELICS Integration Example
+The example currently does not function as intended but it is a work in progress.
+Please refer to the entry on **Week 12** in [this notebook](https://github.com/cps-vip/cps-cosimulation-env/wiki/Raj-Patel-Notebook) for more information.